LocalBitcoins.com Review – Is It Scam or Legit?

-LocalBitcoins is a very interesting Finland-based crypto currency exchange.
-It is the largest peer-to-peer service, which means that in LocalBitcoins people from all around the world can exchange their local currency to Bitcoins.
+LocalBitcoins is a very interesting Finland-based cryptocurrency and bitcoin exchange.
+It is the largest peer-to-peer service, which means that in LocalBitcoins people from all around the world can exchange their local currency for Bitcoins.
 It also helps to match Bitcoin buyers and sellers who live close to each other, enabling face-to-face and online transactions.
 Users can post advertisements where they say their exchange rate and payment methods for purchasing or selling Bitcoins, and the other members can reply to these advertisements and agree to meet the person to purchase Bitcoins with cash.
 LocalBitcoins is also used as escrow, which is used to ensure fairness of every transaction made by the users.

 When it comes to fiat currencies, users are free to trade in any currency.
 This means that if there’s someone willing to accept your local fiat currency, you can purchase Bitcoins for it, which is pretty awesome.

 However, no altcoins are supported and the exchange allows only trading with fiat currency for Bitcoin.

 LocalBitcoins tends to keep things simple and leaves everything to the users.
 It’s the same with the transaction fees.
 A simple 1% fee is applied to all trades and the seller pays the fee.
 This means that LocalBitcoins will be free to use if you’re only looking to buy Bitcoins.

 Keep in mind that standard Bitcoin network fees apply for all transactions.
 The sellers themselves don’t have a transaction fee.
 Instead, they charge higher exchange rates, so when making a trade, take that into account.

 It’s highly recommended to move your Bitcoins to your own secure Bitcoin wallet and not to leave them lying around in LocalBitcoins’ wallet.

 Read our updated guide on the best crypto trading bots.